Last Updated: June 8, 2026

 You want to be sure you incorporate a lot of healthy foods into your diet after your surgery.
 Greasy and fatty food makes you feel bloated and even nauseous, especially paired with pain medications.
 Plus, you may have lingering nausea from your dose of anesthesia.

 Sugar-rich food and drinks may have the same effect.
-Carbonation makes people have bloating and can cause your stomach to gurgle and feel “off” while you’re healing.
+Carbonation makes people have bloating and can cause their stomachs to gurgle and feel “off” while they’re healing.

 A Hydrated Body Is A Happy Body